Moduli interpretation of Eisenstein series: Introduction

-In particular, this article provides a moduli-friendly, algebraic treatment of all holomorphic Eisenstein series of arbitrary weight $\wtj$ on $\Gammal$, and gives a natural way to express these Eisenstein series as polynomials in the Eisenstein series of weight~$1$.
-This occupies Sections \ref{section2} and~\ref{section3} of this article.
-In fact, all the modular forms that we obtain belong to a ring $\ringRl$, which turns out to be generated by the algebraic version of the Eisenstein series in weight~$1$ for $\myl \geq 3$ (Theorem~\ref{theorem3.12}).
-This result is similar to the results proved in~\cite{BorisovGunnells}, where Borisov and Gunnells define and study ``toric modular forms'' on $\Gamma_1(\myl)$, and prove that the ring of toric modular forms is generated by certain Eisenstein series in weight~$1$, and that it is stable under the Hecke operators $T_n$ for $\Gamma_1(\myl)$; their proofs rely on $q$-expansions of modular forms.
+In Section~\ref{section3} below, we in fact obtain a family of ``moduli-friendly'' modular forms on $\Gammal$ over a more general base field $\fieldk$, as coefficients in the Laurent expansions of certain elliptic functions, which make sense algebraically in the function field $\fieldk(\E)$.
+We show that the modular forms we construct all belong to a certain graded ring $\ringRl$ of modular forms on $\Gammal$, and prove that the algebra $\ringRl$ is generated by the Eisenstein series of weight~$1$ on $\Gammal$, when $\myl \geq 3$ (Theorem~\ref{theorem3.12}).
+This result is similar to the results proved in~\cite{BorisovGunnells}, where Borisov and Gunnells define and study toric modular forms on $\Gamma_1(\myl)$, and prove that the ring of toric modular forms is generated by certain Eisenstein series in weight~$1$, and that it is stable under the Hecke operators $T_n$ for $\Gamma_1(\myl)$; their proofs rely on $q$-expansions of modular forms.
 Thus the results in this article include a generalization to $\Gammal$ of the ring of toric modular forms introduced in~\cite{BorisovGunnells}.
-(See also~\cite{Cornelissen} for a study of the ring generated by weight~$1$ Eisenstein series in the Drinfeld modular case.)
+(See also~\cite{Cornelissen}, which studies the ring generated by weight~$1$ Eisenstein series in the Drinfeld modular case.)
 The above article~\cite{BorisovGunnells}, as well as the subsequent articles~\cite{BorisovGunnellsNonvanishing,BorisovGunnellsHigherWeight, BorisovGunnellsPopescuEquations}, were a definite inspiration for several of the results in this article, even though our proofs tend to proceed along different lines (most notably, without any $q$-expansions).